dimer116/YOLOv3-for-Particle-Tracking/README.md

 ```

 ### Download model weights
-The weights can be downloaded from the following link [link](https://www.kaggle.com/sannapersson/weights-particle-tracking-yolov3)
+The weights can be downloaded from the following [link](https://www.kaggle.com/sannapersson/weights-particle-tracking-yolov3)
+Place the weights in the model folder.

 ### Inference with the model
 Place your image in npy-format in the data-folder.
 Run